Natesurf3/chip8-emulator/docs/hexpat.md

 0-F: constant
  * these bits never change.

 x,y,z: arg1, arg2, arg3:
  * these bits are variable.

-x, y, and z can occur multiple times in a row, with no other characters in between.
+x, y, and z can occur multiple times in a row when there are no other characters in between.
 The bits are combined big-endian.

 #### commands: